edvaldatli/hangman_app_api/README.md

 # Hangman API Express App

 Welcome to the Hangman API Express App!
 This RESTful API provides a collection of words for the classic Hangman game, along with information about language and difficulty levels.
+It utilizes Firebase as its backend database to store and retrieve game data.

 ## Table of Contents